CMSCure logo

 4. **Real-time Updates:**

-* When you publish changes in the CMSCure dashboard, the SDK (if connected via WebSocket) receives updates.
+* When you publish changes in the CMSCure dashboard, all connected SDKs receive updates instantly via WebSocket.

 5. **Instant Deployment of Content:**

-* Text, color, and image URL changes are live in your app within seconds of publishing from the dashboard, without requiring a new app build or store submission.
+* Text, color, image, and data store changes are live in your app within seconds of publishing from the dashboard, without requiring a new app build or store submission.

 Core Concepts